masami256/yocto-packages-info/README.md

 ## Purpose

-To get package information about layer, license, recipe, version.
+To get package information about layer, recipe, version.

 ## How to use